xiaoyeye/CNNC/README.md

 # step1, users need to provide gene pair candidate list, their labels, and  and their expression data (optional);
-gene pair candidate label list, such as mmukegg_new_new_unique_rand_labelx.txt
+gene pair candidate label list, such as mmukegg_new_new_unique_rand_labelx.txt gene_pair_list is the list that contains gene pairs and their labels. format : 'GeneA    GeneB     0'
 # step2, use get_xy_label_data_cnn_combine_from_database.py to get gene pair NEPDF list and their labels;

 #Usage: python get_xy_data_cnn_combine_from_database.py bulk_gene_list.txt sc_gene_list.txt gene_pair_list  data_separation index list  bulk expression data  sc exprsssion data 1 (the same to step2 in trained_model)